 To exit from the Ultra-Deep Power-Down mode, the \overline{CS} pin must simply be pulsed by asserting the \overline{CS} pin, waiting the minimum necessary t{CSLU} time, and then deasserting the \overline{CS} pin again.
-To facilitate simple software development, a dummy byte opcode can also be entered while the \overline{CS} pin is being pulsed; the dummy byte opcode is simply ignored by the device in this case.
+To facilitate simple software development, a dummy byte opcode can also be entered while the \overline{CS} pin is being pulsed just as in a normal operation.
 After the \overline{CS} pin has been deasserted, the device will exit from the Ultra-Deep Power-Down mode and return to the standby mode within a maximum time of t{XUDPD} .
 If the \overline{CS} pin is reasserted before the t{XUDPD} time has elapsed in an attempt to start a new operation, then that operation will be ignored and nothing will be performed.
 The system must wait for the device to return to the standby mode before normal command operations such as Continuous Array Read can be resumed.

-Since the contents of the Buffer cannot be maintained while in the Ultra-Deep Power-Down mode, the Buffer will contain undefined data when the device returns to the standby mode.
+Since the contents of the SRAM buffers cannot be maintained while in the Ultra-Deep Power-Down mode, the SRAM buffers will contain undefined data when the device returns to the standby mode.